University Hiring Managers

 - None of the above (as you have already identified a suitable student/s

-Please note that you must complete a Vacancy Requisition Form even if you have already identified a suitable student for your vacancy.
+Please note that you must raise a Vacancy Requisition on the Jobshop system even if you have already identified a suitable student for your vacancy.
 This will enable us to make sure the student you wish to employ has a current Right to Work check in place before they start work and will allow us to complete the on-boarding process (i.e. gather the new starter information in order to generate electronic timesheets for the student and process their wages).

 Reminder - as an employer, we have a duty to prevent illegal working and failure to conduct Right to Work checks BEFORE A STUDENT COMMENCES WORK means that the University may breach Home Office regulations.
 Managers who fail to ensure a Right to Work check has been conducted before work is undertaken risk being subject to disciplinary action and personal liability for any fines incurred as a result.

-If you are employing a student on a Tier 4 visa, please remind them that must ensure the TOTAL number of hours they work each week between Monday-Sunday does not exceed the limit shown on their visa or BRP.
+If you are employing an international student on a student visa, please remind them that must ensure the TOTAL number of hours they work each week between Monday-Sunday does not exceed the limit shown on their visa or BRP.
 This must include any voluntary work as well as paid work.